waynemodz/GhidraCsvImporter/README.md

 Advanced Import Script: Extends basic functionality by supporting label imports for both data and function addresses, enhancing project readability and analysis efficiency.

+Usage: The script will create the follow menu items:  CSV Import > Import Labels & CSV Import > Import Labels With Functions

 These tools help accelerate analysis by integrating pre-defined symbol information directly into your Ghidra project.
 Compatible with any architecture supported by Ghidra.

 NOTE (for dummies): You must parse the A2L to CSV first.